 - Pour the ingredients into a cocktail shaker filled with ice.

 - Strain into an old-fashioned glass filled with ice.

+Pouring your non-blended mudslide over fresh ice is the easiest way to improve this simple drink.
 The ice you shake with will quickly break down in the shaker and by the time you are half way through your drink, it will be a watered down mess.
 That is exactly the opposite of what you want in a creamy cocktail.

-The Mudslide is also a perfect candidate for flavored vodkas:
+The mudslide is also a perfect candidate for flavored vodkas:

 - Ramp up the caffeine and choose an espresso vodka like that from Three Olives.

 - Add a hint of cocoa with something like Van Gogh Dutch Chocolate.

 - Bring in a fruity touch with raspberry or strawberry vodkas, even making your own infusion.

 - Use one of those fun whipped cream or cake vodkas to make the mudslide temptingly sweet.

 Irish cream is one of those essential spirits that should be in your bar, but you can also play with some of the alternatives.
 RumChata is a perfect example and if you are a fan of this dairy liqueur, you will love it in your mudslide.